From light-footed curiosities to investigative deep dives, my work is about real people, small moments, big ideas, and true stories.

 They needed certainty.
 They got chaos.

-Investigative journalists Jorge Barrera and Rachel Houlihan uncover how a DNA lab spent over a decade naming the wrong dads—shattering families, leaving a trail of bad science, and a lab that still hasn’t been shut down.
+Investigative journalists Jorge Barrera and Rachel Houlihan uncover how a DNA lab spent over a decade naming the wrong dads — shattering families, and leaving a trail of bad science at a lab that still hasn’t been shut down.

 2024